HelvoortTon/TFY4255/README.md

-3. The link to the GitHub page where the Jupyter Notebook files and other data can be downloaded:  https://github.com/HelvoortTon/TFY4255-lab2
+3. Alternative: The link to the GitHub page where the Jupyter Notebook files and other data can be downloaded from:  https://github.com/HelvoortTon/TFY4255-lab2